raycast/extensions/extensions/zotero/README.md

 Preferences related to these features are:

+- **Cache Period**: Number of minutes for which data will be used from cache.
+During this period, if last updated time of cache is still later than change in zotero database, Cache will be used for queries.
+Otherwise, a new cache will be created and results read directly from zotero database.

 - **Whether to use Better BibTex Citation**: If you use the [Better BibTex zotero extension](https://retorque.re/zotero-better-bibtex/), you can enable this flag to copy Better BibTex citation keys for any reference.
 - **Better Bibtex CSL JSON File**: Path where you save your auto-updating CSL JSON file. **PLEASE NOTE THAT THIS IS MUST IF YOU WANT TO USE THESE FEATURES**.
 Please see the following screencast